marbotte/sr_cce/extraction/viewExtraction.md

 **Description**: two-day workshop targeting K-12 science teachers consists of lectures, activities, and lesson planning with one day focused on climate, and one day focused on energy.
-Program mornings are focused onlectures from experts followed by discussion.
+Program mornings are focused on lectures from experts followed by discussion.
 Afternoons are reserved for the creation of lesson plans related to topics discussed during the morning and exchange of ideas between the participant teachers and EPP community.